We will provide 4 combined Medicine-Pediatrics PG-1 slots through the residency match. We can be identified by NRMP code 115030.

 Pediatrics and Medicine rotations are taken in alternating 3-4 month blocks throughout the 4 years.
 The curriculum adheres to the requirements of the American Board of Internal Medicine (ABIM) and the American Board of Pediatrics with regards to combined training in Internal Medicine-Pediatrics.

 Our program is housed within the University of Illinois at Chicago College of Medicine, the nation's largest medical school.
 The UIC campus is located directly west of the Chicago Loop in an area surrounded by the historic Little Italy and Pilsen neighborhoods, in the Illinois Medical District - one of the world's largest concentrations of advanced public and private health care facilities.

-Internal Medicine training entails at least twenty months of meaningful patient care responsibility as defined by the ABIM, including six blocks of supervisory experience, one block of emergency medicine, two blocks of critical care, and at least four blocks of subspecialty training.
-More than one-third of the training time is in the ambulatory setting.
+Internal Medicine training entails at least twenty months of meaningful patient care responsibility as defined by the ABIM, including six blocks of supervisory experience, one block of emergency medicine, at least two blocks of critical care, and at least four blocks of subspecialty training.
+40% of the training time is in the ambulatory setting.